 - Phase II: Budget Assumptions, continued

-- One possible assumption in budget preparation is that the previous year's expenses will remain similar in the next fiscal year.
+- True or False: One possible assumption in budget preparation is that the previous year's expenses will remain similar in the next fiscal year.

 - Phase III: Forecast